-At Guide Dogs NSW/ACT, the health and wellbeing of our Clients, staff, volunteers, donors and dogs is our number one priority.
-As advice from both State and Federal Governments – and Australia’s top medical advisors – shifts towards encouraging the Australian community to get vaccinated, we want to ensure Clients like yourself have support in place to access vaccination bookings and appointments should you wish to.
+As advice from both State and Federal Governments – and Australia’s top medical advisors – is encouraging the Australian community to get vaccinated, we want to ensure our Clients have support in place to access vaccination bookings, appointments, and easy access to the COVID-19 digital certificate.

-We have introduced a COVID-19 Vaccine Support Program to assist Clients who wish to receive the COVID-19 vaccination to do so.
+We have updated our COVID-19 Vaccine Support Program to assist Clients receiving the COVID-19 vaccination and access the COVID-19 digital certificate.

 The latest update for Volunteers

 We're changing the way we work to keep our Volunteers safe

 Please be advised that all face-to-face puppy-raising classes have been suspended.
 Puppy Development Services will be provided by Telepractice, unless an in-person service is absolutely essential.
 For all dog and pup transport, staff and volunteers must abide by the Minimal Contact Dog Transfer Procedure.
 If you have a pup that is due to return to the Guide Dog Centre, the GDC will be in touch to advise of any changes.
 If you have any questions, please don’t hesitate to contact your Puppy Development Advisor or the Guide Dogs Centre on 02 4579 7555.

 Please be advised that, due to the lockdown announced by the State Government, that all volunteers are asked to not attend the Guide Dog Centre until further notice.
 Volunteer Coordinator, Naomi, will provide updates as the situation evolves.
 Volunteers are a valuable part of the Guide Dogs Centre and we look forward to seeing you back at the Guide Dogs Centre as soon as possible.